\n

 They are all costs of sale but they live in different places on your P&L. Payment processor fees (Shopify Payments, Stripe, PayPal) should be treated as merchant fees and reduce net revenue or live just below it.
 Platform fees (Amazon referral fees, eBay final value fees, Etsy transaction fees) are cost of goods sold because you cannot make the sale without them.
 Shipping income and shipping costs should net against each other so your margins are not distorted.
 We configure A2X, Synder, or native Shopify-to-QuickBooks connectors so this categorization happens automatically at the order level.

-Your Washington DC bookkeeping plan
+Your E-commerce bookkeeping plan

 Everything included — no hidden